remarkjs/remark-lint-no-dead-urls/readme.md

 * `deadOrAliveOptions` (`Options` from `dead-or-alive`, optional) — options passed to `dead-or-alive`;
-  `deadOrAliveOptions.findUrls` is always off as further URLs are not used by `remark-lint-no-dead-urls`
+  [`deadOrAliveOptions.findUrls`][github-dead-or-alive-options] is always off as further URLs are not applicable
 * `from` (`string`, optional, example: `'https://example.com/from'`)
   — check relative values relative to this URL;
   you can also define this by setting `origin` and `pathname` in